 - Wear a brightly colored jacket. - Use extra caution when you are approaching and passing through intersections, since intersections are the most likely places for motorcycle accidents to occur. - Ride where other motorists can see you.
+Avoid riding in another

+⚠ SAFETY INFORMATION

-Avoid riding in another motorist's blind spot. - Many accidents involve inexperienced operators. - Make sure that you are qualified and that you only lend your motorcycle to other qualified operators.
+- motorist's blind spot. - Never maintain a motorcycle without proper knowledge.
+Contact an authorized motorcycle dealer to inform you on basic motorcycle maintenance.
+Certain maintenance can only be carried out by certified staff. - Many accidents involve inexperienced operators. - Make sure that you are qualified and that you only lend your motorcycle to other qualified operators. - Know your skills and limits.

-A SAFETY INFORMATION

-- Know your skills and limits.
 Staying within your limits may help you to avoid an accident. - We recommend that you practice riding your motorcycle until you have become thoroughly familiar with the motorcycle and all of its controls. - Many accidents have been caused by error of the motorcycle operator.
-A typical error made by the operator is veering wide on a turn due to excessive speed or undercornering (insufficient lean angle for the speed). - Always obey the speed limit and never travel faster than warranted by road and traffic conditions. - Always signal before turning or changing lanes.
+A typical error made by the operator is veering wide on a turn due to excessive speed or undercornering (insufficient lean angle for the speed).

+- Always obey the speed limit and never travel faster than warranted by road and traffic conditions. - Always signal before turning or changing lanes.
 Make sure that other motorists can see you. - Ride cautiously in unfamiliar areas.
 You may encounter hidden obstacles that could cause an accident. - The posture of the operator is important for proper control.
-The operator should keep both hands on the handlebar and both feet on the

-- operator footrests during operation to maintain control of the motorcycle. - Never ride under the influence of alcohol or other drugs.
+The operator should keep both hands on the handlebar and both feet on the operator footrests during operation to maintain control of the motorcycle. - Never ride under the influence of alcohol or other drugs.